All Episodes

 Am I wrong?

-Uh there is a two-tier justice system in this country, and we laid that there today.
+There is a two-tier justice system in this country, and we laid that bare today.

-Mary Garland will be appearing before the Judiciary Committee in the coming weeks, and we're gonna have very serious questions about everything from the border to these special counsel investigations and the pursuit of Donald Trump.
+Merrick Garland will be appearing before the Judicial Committee in the coming weeks, and we're going to have very serious questions about everything from the border to these special counsel investigations and the pursuit of Donald Trump.

-It's it's just so un-American to say we found the guy, now don't find the time.
+It's just so un-American to say, we found the guy.

-And that seems to be what what Jack Smith is doing on a variety of front.
+And that seems to be what Jack Smith is doing on a variety of fronts.

-And we also I think you have a lot of questions uh for Mayor Garland regarding the DOJ's prosecutorial discretion and how it was used or not used in the Hunter Biden matter.
+And we also, I think, have a lot of questions for Merritt Garland regarding the DOJ's prosecutorial discretion and how it was used or not used in the Hunter Biden matter.

-Seems as though Hunter Biden got a three-heart deal, whereas like they were off trying to throw George Papadopoulos in jail uh as a consequence of uh of a ruse of a hunting.
+Seems as though Hunter Biden got a sweetheart deal, whereas they were off trying to throw George Papadopoulos in jail as a consequence of a ruse, of a honeypot.

-Also, John Solomon uh breaking a a big story earlier uh this morning uh that we're gonna talk about uh and I'll let him tell you in his own words because he's so good at uh breaking news as he does.
+And I'll let him tell you in his own words because he's so good at breaking news as he does.

 We'll get to that in a second.

-So in other words, your venture in these U.S. back equities, right now they're yielding nine to twelve percent annual interest paid monthly.
+So in other words, your venture in these U.S.-backed equities, right now, they're yielding 9% to 12% annual interest paid monthly.

-Uh clearly a vote of confidence in the American dream and their unwavering spirit to build our nation that built our nation.
+Clearly, a vote of confidence in the American dream and their unwavering spirit to build our nation, that built our nation.

 And to find out more, you can download the Phoenix Group's free investment packet today.